eddylongshanks/week9-django/readme.md

 ## Instructions for use

 App is a Chat box display where contributers must be added to the Member list.
+- Click "View Users" to view the member list
-- Add yourself to the list
+- Click "Add User" to add yourself to the list of chatters
+- Fill in the form and click "Add"
-- Click "View the Chat box" to begin chatting
+- Click "View Chat Box" to start chatting

 ### Future improvements